-While the U.S. federal government (under President Trump) was not inclined to lead a cleanup effort for the atmosphere, other sovereigns - states, tribes, counties, and foreign nations - are immediately positioned to do so.
+public trust doctrine.
+Natural resource damage actions yield awards to fund restoration of the harmed resource.
+While the US federal government under President Trump was not inclined to lead a cleanup effort for the atmosphere, other sovereigns-states, tribes, counties, and foreign nations-are immediately positioned to do so.
 By setting forth a unifying liability framework, this chapter aims to catalyze a planetary effort that is uniquely localized, yet global in resolve.
-The ARL strategy can parallel and compliment the decentralized litigation strategy known as Atmospheric Trust Litigation (ATL), currently proceeding apace to force the other climate imperative, decarbonization.
+The ARL strategy can parallel and compliment the decentralized litigation strategy known as Atmospheric Trust Litigation (ATL) currently proceeding apace to force the other climate imperative, decarbonization.
 Of course, by depleting the assets of "carbon majors," ARL litigation would secondarily stimulate a wind-down of the fossil fuel industry, forcing a transition to clean renewable energy and contributing to the decarbonization side of the climate imperative as well.

-The Atmospheric Recovery Litigation contemplated in this chapter uses damages remedies (namely monetary awards) to a mitigation end - cleaning up the excess atmospheric carbon dioxide that is fueling climate disruption.
-As a strategy aimed to restore the climate system through drawdown, it seeks to prevent further loss and damage to society as a whole.
-By seeking compensation for direct damage to the atmosphere itself, these envisioned cases veer from cases seeking traditional damages for climate harm, and it is important to understand the distinction in order to assess litigation priorities across the field.
+The ARL contemplated in this chapter uses damages remedies (namely monetary awards) to a mitigation end-cleaning up the excess atmospheric carbon dioxide that is fueling climate disruption.
+As a strategy aimed at restoring the climate system through drawdown, it seeks to prevent further loss and damage to society as a whole.
+By seeking compensation for direct damage to the atmosphere itself, these envisioned cases veer away from cases seeking traditional damages for climate harm, and it is important to understand the distinction in order to assess litigation priorities across the field.
 There is simply not enough money in the world to pay for all of the harm unleashed by the fossil fuel industry.
 Choices must be made, either directly or by default, as to which forms of damage will be funded through strategic litigation.
-At least six categories of global climate harm are now manifest: 1) human death and injury; 2) property loss; 3) economic loss; 4) community relocation expense; 5) community adaptation costs; and 6) atmospheric damage and collateral ecological injury.
+At least six categories of global climate harm are now manifest: (1) human death and injury; (2) property loss; (3) economic loss; (4) community relocation expense; (5) community adaptation costs; and (6) atmospheric damage and collateral ecological injury.
 Compensating for losses in the first five categories, though unquestionably compelling in human terms, achieves nothing in terms of climate system recovery.
-Moreover, these forms of damage will only worsen as the climate system spins out of control, leading to what scientists warn will be an "uninhabitable" planet.
-Atmospheric NRDs are geared not towards compensating human loss or financing adaptation, but towards actually cleaning up legacy excess carbon before irrevocable climate thresholds make it impossible to regain climate stability.
-Moreover, these lawsuits, as envisioned, will not seek natural resource damages for harm to corollary natural assets such as species, waterways, coastlines, oceans, and forests, because those resources cannot recover anyway until society addresses the underlying pollution syndrome causing such ecological upheaval.
+Moreover, these forms of damage will only worsen as the climate system spins out of control, leading to what scientists warn will be an "uninhabitable" planet.9 Atmospheric NRDs are geared not toward compensating human loss or financing adaptation, but toward actually cleaning up legacy excess carbon before irrevocable climate thresholds make it impossible to regain climate stability.10 Moreover, these lawsuits, as envisioned, will not seek NRDs for harm to corollary natural assets such as species, waterways, coastlines, oceans, and forests, because those resources cannot recover anyway until society addresses the underlying pollution syndrome causing such ecological upheaval.